CompuTec/processforce-docs/current/developer-guide/data-import/troubleshooting-ps/bill-of-materials-issues.md

 ![Subcontracting Item](./media/bill-of-materials-issues/non-stock-item-subcontracting-item-2.webp)

-### Diagnose steps
+**Diagnose Steps**

 - In file BOM_Items.csv, find the BOM items for item SubFG & revision code00
 - Check which items are marked as SubcontractingItem = Y
-- go to SAP B1 Client and open Item Master Data for each subcontracting item to check that the Stock Item field is unchecked
+- Go to SAP B1 Client and open Item Master Data for each subcontracting item to check that the Stock Item field is unchecked

-### Resolution
+**Resolution**

-During importing BOM of type external, one of the items marked as a subcontracting item can have the Stock Item field unchecked.
+When importing an external type Bill of Materials (BOM), one of the items marked as a subcontracting item can have the Stock Item field unchecked.